louisa1109/ADS-Project--Section-3_PickEat/README.md

 Once you are done, press enter.

-c) "Filter by budget".
+- "Filter by budget".
 The program will ask the user to input both maximum and minimum budget in order to decide which recipe to suggest based on cost of ingredients.

 First, you'll be asked for a minimum budget